 What Is Lean Project Management?

 Lean project management is the application of lean manufacturing principles to the practice of project management.
 The goal of lean project management is to maximize value while minimizing waste.
-Lean manufacturing principles were developed by Toyota in the 1950s, and applied in the 1970s to combat the energy crisis.
+Lean manufacturing principles were developed by Toyota in the 1950s and applied in the 1970s to combat the energy crisis.
 The term “lean” was coined in the late 1980s.
-As the Project Management Institute sums it up: “To be Lean is to provide what is needed, when it is needed, with the minimum amount of materials, equipment, labour, and space.”
+The Project Management Institute sums it up: “To be Lean is to provide what is needed, when it is needed, with the minimum amount of materials, equipment, labor, and space.”

-Lean manufacturing identified three types of waste: muda, muri and mura (known collectively as the 3M).
+Lean manufacturing identifies three types of waste: muda, muri, and mura (known collectively as the 3M).

 - Muda refers to activities that consume resources without providing additional value

-- Muri refers to overuse of equipment or employees
+- Muri refers to the overuse of equipment or employees

-Lean project management aims to reduce 3M within the project process.
+Lean project management aims to reduce the 3M within the project process.